GregoryMiola/URSALGamesCO/README.md

 # URSALGamesCO
-An prototype of cross platform Game app
+A prototype of cross-platform Game app